glennhickey/hal2sg/README.md

 * **None of the options except `--targetGenomes` (and the standard HAL caching options) work.**
 * Please ignore voluminous garbage printed to stdout.
-* SQL output needs work.
-Obvious things are directly updating db; verifying use of references, variants etc.

-## sorry state of affairs (Update April 15)
+## sorry state of affairs (Update May 12)

 `hal2sg` only works on input of this form:
-* **Mutation free:** ie as produced by Adam's pipeline
 * **Root reference:** root genome used as initial side graph sequence.
-* **Star Tree**
+* **Star Tree** all other genomes children of root.

 ## next updates

-* Cactus graphs.
-Need to finish mutation support
-* Arbitrary topology and references and genome subselection.
-Much is done, just need to generalize path code, and handle paralogies in insertions, and of course tests.
+* Non-star trees.
+Only missing a unit test
+* Clean up debug output on stdout
+* Non-root reference.
+There is a paralogy case that is not yet implemented that can arise when mapping up then down tree.